-Why FM's Incorporate Service Request and Preventive Maintenance Plans
+Why Facilities Managers Use Service Request and Preventive Maintenance Plans

 Facility maintenance, work order, maintenance request, or service request.
 The name varies from company to company, but the meaning remains the same.
 It is the communication between your users and the servicing department and technicians.
 Reactive requests occur when an issue arises and repairs are requested ASAP.
 Equipment has failed and every moment of downtime means productivity is suffering.
 They also come in the form of regular, routine maintenance, also known as preventive maintenance, and installation of equipment.

 Those who wish to get the most out of their organizational budget often choose to incorporate preventive maintenance (PM) into their service request program.
-While it may require more forethought and planning, PM services help monitor all areas of management via regular service calls as well as assist in predicting (and avoiding) future breakdowns before they occur.
-FMs are also able to identify and define the financial benefits of preventative maintenance, both short and long term.
-By analyzing the potential profit loss of extended downtime of software and hardware, service call fees or total equipment replacement, then comparing with the cost of regular PM services, most organizations quickly come to recognize the benefits of preventative maintenance.
+While it may require more forethought and planning, preventative maintenance services help monitor all areas of management via regular service calls as well as assist in predicting (and avoiding) future breakdowns before they occur.
+Facilities maintenance are also able to identify and define the financial benefits of preventative maintenance, both short and long term.
+By analyzing the potential profit loss of extended downtime of software and hardware, service call fees or total equipment replacement, then comparing with the cost of regular preventative maintenance services, most organizations quickly come to recognize the benefits of preventative maintenance.

 Facility managers can quantify the value of preventative maintenance by identifying the following:

 - Impacts preventative maintenance can have on expected remaining useful life

 - Frequency of repairs if preventative maintenance isn’t implemented

 - Effect preventative maintenance has on energy consumption

 Once the above has been taken into account, your facilities maintenance team must make additional individual considerations to determine the financial benefits.
 What is the type of equipment? (air conditioner, for example) How many of each type and what is the size and age?
 This will help you in determining the annual cost for equipment and identify the best course of action.